home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 ### Accessory ID

 Currently, this integration uses the `entity_id` to generate a unique `accessory id (aid)` for `HomeKit`.
 The `aid` is used to identify a device and save all configurations made for it.
-This, however, means that if you decide to change an `entity_id` all configurations for this accessory made in the `Home` app will be lost.
+This, however, means that if you decide to change an `entity_id` that does not have a `unique_id`, all configurations for this accessory made in the `Home` app will be lost.

 ### Device Limit

 The HomeKit Accessory Protocol Specification only allow a maximum of 150 unique accessories (`aid`) per bridge.
 Be mindful of this when configuring the filter(s).
+If you plan on exceeding the 150 device limit, it is possible to create multiple bridges.
+If you need specific configuration for some entities via `entity_config` be sure to add them to a bridge configured via `YAML`.

 ### Persistence Storage